Improving Patient Safety with Human Factors Methods

-This two-day workshop focuses on the use of human factors engineering methods to identify and mitigate system problems that cause human errors and patient safety hazards in health care.
+This workshop focuses on the use of human factors engineering methods to identify and mitigate system problems that cause human errors and patient safety hazards in health care.
 Basic principles and a variety of human factors tools are discussed and demonstrated through hands-on exercises and examples.

 As health care delivery processes and technologies become increasingly complex, human factors engineering has proven a powerful approach for proactively reducing harm.
 These methods can be applied to a range of patient safety improvement efforts, such as identifying design flaws in medical devices, enhancing caregiver-technology interaction, evaluating health information technology solutions, designing less error-prone processes of care, and improving the quality of root-cause analyses.